iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#101] Is it just me, or does someone else also feel like Æsir is a legendary performance artist.md

 Hacking of an annoying streamer: A warning to ignorant brats.
 The world of the internet is not a place for you naive children to be messing around in

-Real identity discovered: Everything turns out to be planned by the seemingly self-righteous and self-proclaimed "defender of justice" Xenon.
+Real identity discovered: Everything turns out to be planned by the seemingly self\-righteous and self\-proclaimed "defender of justice" Xenon.
 A lesson that tells everyone to not trust shallow and egotistical truths so easily
 ## Replies
 **Miyoko1212**<br>
 I almost believed you, ALMOST